elybrand/elybrand.github.io/_pages/teaching.md

 Here’s a list of courses I currently serve or have served as a teaching assistant for.
 You can see my past teaching evaluations by clicking on the course titles if you’re interested.

 ### 2021
-DSC 120 - Signal Processing for Data Analysis.
+DSC 120 - Signal Processing for Data Analysis (Winter).
 Too few evaluations for release.

 ### 2020
 MATH 173A - Optimization for Data Science (Fall).
 Too few evaluations for release.